Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: I have many feathers to help me fly.
 I have a body and head, but I'm not alive.
 It is your strength which determines how far I go.
 You can hold me in your hand, but I'm never thrown.
 What am I?
 (Answer: Indians  An Arrow)

+🧩 Riddle #2:
+Riddle: I turn polar bears white and I will make you cry.
+I make guys have to pee and girls comb their hair.
+I make celebrities look stupid and normal people look like celebrities.
+I turn pancakes brown and make your champane bubble.
+If you sqeeze me, I'll pop.
+If you look at me, you'll pop.
+Can you guess the riddle?
+97% of Harvard graduates can not figure this riddle out, but 84% of kindergarten students were able to figure this out in 6 minutes or less.
+(Answer: The answer is no. The actual question is can you guess the riddle!)